Open

 - Charitable organizations

-- Non-profit groups
+- Non-profit organizations

-- Indigenous governing bodies and communities
+- Indigenous governing bodies, Indigenous communities, and Indigenous-led organizations

 Frequently Asked Questions about the Critical Food Infrastructure Grant Program